dcavar/thec_rus/README.md

 Please use the following snippet to cite our work.

+Cavar, Damir and V. Holthenrichs (2024) *NLP Corpus of Ellipsis: Modeling Ellipsis in Slavic.* Paper presented at the Formal Approaches to Slavic Linguistics (FASL) 33.
+Halifax, Canada.

+and

 ```bibtex
 @inproceedings{cavar-etal-2024-typology,
     title = "The Typology of Ellipsis: A Corpus for Linguistic Analysis and Machine Learning Applications",